What is Asthma?

 - Being overweight

 - History of wheezing or asthma as a child

 - Limited exercise tolerance, difficulty keeping up with peers

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Your doctor may also do some tests to measure lung functions.
 They may include:

-- Peak flow exam—blowing quickly and forcefully into a special instrument that measures your output of air
+- Peak flow exam — you'll blow quickly and forcefully into a special instrument that measures your output of air

-- Pulmonary function tests (PFTs)—breathing into a machine that records information about the function of your lungs
+- Pulmonary function testing (PFTs) — you'll breathe into a machine that records information about the function of your lungs

-- Bronchoprovocation tests—lung function tests performed after exposure to methacholine to stimulate asthma; can help to confirm asthma in unclear cases
+- Bronchoprovocation testing — your doctor will look at lung function after you're exposed to methacholine to stimulate asthma; it can help to confirm asthma in unclear cases

-- Exhaled nitric oxide (a marker of airway inflammation)—to help monitor asthma control
+- Exhaled nitric oxide (a marker of airway inflammation) — this helps monitor asthma control